 When it comes to India, freelancing is pretty much in its infancy.
-The National Accounts Statistics (NAS) uses the classification of `organised' and `unorganised' sectors in presenting national income data.
-Enterprises, which fall under the ambit of any government regulation, like the companies act are a part of the organised sector.
-All the unincorporated and unregulated enterprises are classified as unorganised.
+The National Accounts Statistics (NAS) uses the classification of `organized' and `unorganized' sectors in presenting national income data.
+Enterprises, which fall under the ambit of any government regulation, like the companies act, are a part of the organized sector.
+All the unincorporated and unregulated enterprises are classified as unorganized.

-Freelancing is outside the scope of these definitions since freelancers work with many different clients and depending on the client; they could fall under the organised or unorganised sector.
+Freelancing is outside the scope of these definitions since freelancers work with many different clients and depending on the client; they could fall under the organized or unorganized sector.

 Having said that, globally, there are not many regulations, which forms the contours of the work done by independent contractors.
 There are unions, websites, intermediaries that stipulate their own laws but there is not much from a legal perspective.
 Keeping this in mind, we suggest some regulations, which could help the freelance ecosystem.
 Until the time our legal system catches up with this model of work, perhaps the community would do well to adopt these contours for itself.
 Below are the submissions:

 The definition of a freelancer: It is important to define who is a freelancer.
 A freelancer could be defined as someone who works for a client on project/need basis and not an employee of the client.
 He works for a predetermined fee for his services, which is agreed upon by both parties.
 The Wikipedia defines a freelancer as a person who is self-employed and is not necessarily committed to a particular employer long-term.
 An independent contractor could be a person or corporation, which provides goods or services to another organization.
 In the US, such a contract may be subject to the laws of agency, which the contractor performs work as an agent of the principal client.